Worst-Case Services and State-Based Scheduling: State-Based Scheduling

-The first thing to notice here is that (\ref{E:schedulability}) is necessary for $\bs\psi^{[\Omega]}$ to be schedulable.
-Recall that to guarantee $\bs\psi^\omega$, $\lambda_{ij}^\omega$ is the least capacity to be reserved during period $[t+i, t+j)$.
-Since $c_{ij}$ is the server's capacity during the same period, (\ref{E:schedulability}) basically says that during any period, the total capacity to be reserved cannot exceed the server's capacity, which is necessary of course.
-Therefore, to prove the above theorem, we need only show (\ref{E:schedulability}) to be perpetuatable, because according to Definition \ref{D:schedulability}, the schedulability condition is the weakest among all perpetuatable conditions, while a necessary, perpetuatable condition has to be the weakest.
-It then all boils down to establishing I3 in the above theorem, which we will leave for the next section.
+As satisfying (\ref{E:schedulability}) is clearly necessary for $\bs\psi^{[\Omega]}$ to be schedulable, to prove this theorem, we need only show (\ref{E:schedulability}) to be sustainable because, according to Definition~\ref{D:schedulability}, the schedulability condition is the weakest among all sustainable conditions, and a necessary sustainable condition must be the weakest.
+Hence, proving Theorem~\ref{T:schedulability} reduces to establishing I1, which we leave for the next section.